Commentary: Give Employees Who Are Blind An Opportunity

 Rather than assume people with vision loss or other disabilities cannot do a job, employers should have an open mind and give these individuals an opportunity.
 A first step is to learn about the wide array of technologies and resources people with vision loss utilize.
 For example, screen-reading software helps those of us with no vision use computers, while ride-hailing apps and public transportation allow us to get to and from the job independently.
 These and other technologies and accommodations make it possible for Americans who are blind or visually impaired to perform a job as effectively as their sighted peers.
 The opportunities are endless!

-October is National Disability Employment Awareness Month, and I encourage all perspective employers to hire individuals who are blind or otherwise disabled.
-Not only is it the right thing to do, but by giving this population a chance you are tapping into a diverse and talented workforce.
+I encourage all prospective employers to hire individuals who are blind or otherwise disabled.
+Not only is it the right thing to do, but by giving this population a chance, you are tapping into a diverse and talented workforce.